dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 Finally, by explicitly addressing the issues related to the connectivity of quantum links, the architecture considers the interactionis with any other relevant oparational aspects required for providing quantum network services.
 The direct integration of a stratum focused on this aspects makes the proposed architecture better aligned with the sustainability goal.

-## Identification of interfaces and protocols
+## Identification of Interfaces and Protocols

 This section, TBP once there is agreement on the architecture framework, will include a discussion on the applicable and foreseen protocols and interfaces to be used for intra-stratum (SDN and telemetry, essentially) and inter-stratum (APIs and models applicable) interactions, as well as the capability exposure mechanisms to support the aggregation mechanisms mentioned above.

+### The Role of Synthetic Environments

+Due to the early stage of many, if not all, quantum technologies, experimenting with quantum devices and equipment can be seriously hindered by high costs and limited availabilty.
+This is especially true for experimentation at the scale requires to validate network protocolos and inter- and intra-strata interfaces.
+The use of synthetic testbeds where it is feasible to emulate the deployment of quantum networks, thus enabling the execution of experiments and trials, where even potential network attacks can be analyzed without compromising the integrity of an already built quantum network or a signinficant number of physical devices.
+Based on the results introduced in {{QKNDT24}} for QKD networks, a characterization of such Quantum Network Digital Twin (QNDT) will support a better understanding of the properties of the different interfaces and protocols, and the applicability of the architecture proposed in this document.

+A more detailed description of the features of a generalized QNDT, based on {{QKNDT24}} findings and the principles of the architecture described in this document is being produced, and will be integrated in a future version.

 # Security Considerations

-This sections is TBP, as the identification of interfaces and protocols progresses.
+This section is TBP in detail, as the identification of interfaces and protocols progresses.
 The general considerations made in {{RFC8597}} apply, as well as an elaboration on the following points regarding:

 * The requirements on mutual authentication in the channels used for quantum interactions, as they should require methods rooted at physical properties.